shorebirdtech/updater/patch/README.md

 ## Context, design and future thoughts.

-Originally this was written on top of the `bsdiff` and `bspatch` tools, but really no longer needs to be.
+Originally this was written on top of the `bidiff` tool, but really no longer needs to be.
 For expediency we used the `comde` crate to have a generic api across multiple compression algorithms.
-However, we've since decided to use the `zstd` crate for compression and decompression and could remove our `comde` and `bsdiff` dependencies eventually.
+However, we've since decided to use the `zstd` crate for compression and decompression and could remove our `comde` and `bidiff` dependencies eventually.

-Because `bsdiff` does not check what it's patching, it's possible to apply a patch to the wrong file.
+Because `bidiff` does not check what it's patching, it's possible to apply a patch to the wrong file.
 To avoid this we currently have a separate hash which we save in Shorebird's database and then `library` validates that the patched file matches what we expected after inflation.
 This is the wrong design